Molecular Biology and Pathology of Viruses

 Find out more about potential course changes.

-You'll carry out an original research project investigating an important question on features of a particular virus.
+You'll join an academic research laboratory to carry out an original research project investigating an important question on a subject related to virology.

-During the six-month project, you'll work with a scientific research laboratory under supervision and will interact with researchers working in related areas.
+During the six-month project, you'll work under supervision in a research team, interacting with researchers working in related areas.

 You'll also attend the Annual Conference of the Microbiology Society.

-Most projects are carried out at the St Mary's campus.
-However, some may be carried out at other Imperial campuses or with external research institutions and companies in the UK.
+Most projects are carried out within the Department of Infectious Disease at Imperial College.
+However, some may be carried out at other Imperial campuses or with external research institutions in the UK, or possibly abroad.

-Your work will be assessed by a 10,000 word thesis and an oral presentation.
+You will give an oral presentation of your project to your peers, and your work will be assessed by a 10,000 word thesis and an oral ‘viva’ examination.

 Teaching and assessment